Assessment of averaged 1D models for column adsorption with 3D computational experiments: 3D computational experiments and assessment of the averaged 1D model

 In Figure~\ref{fig:velocity_2D} we present the velocity field for the case $N=10$ along a longitudinal plane.
 The magnitudes of the $z$ and $y$ components of the velocity field are very small when compared to the magnitudes of the $x$ component.
 Focusing on the $x$ component, we observe that the velocity is much larger on the regions where the spheres are closer to the column wall.
-This behaviour has two origins.
-First, it arises in regions with smaller cross-sections, which necessitate faster flow to maintain mass conservation under the incompressibility condition.
-Second, the flow pattern around each sphere exhibits the characteristic behavior of flow over a sphere \cite{Incropera}: low velocities at the front and rear, and high velocities along the sides.
+This behavior has two origins.
+First, it arises in regions with smaller cross-sections, which necessitate faster flow to maintain mass conservation under the incompressibility condition \cite{Incropera}.

 In Figure~\ref{fig:concentration_2D} we present the evolution of the concentration of CO$_2$ within the column for the case $N=10$.
 The progression of CO$_2$ reassembles that of a planar front wave propagating from left to right.
-This traveling wave behavior, is a characteristic feature of column adsorption problems which has been extensively studied in 1D models by the authors and collaborators (see, for instance, \cite{Myers20a,SipsPaper}).
+This traveling wave behavior, is a characteristic feature of column adsorption problems which has been extensively studied in 1D models by the authors and collaborators (see, for instance, \cite{Myers20a,SipsPaper,Myers24,angladalloveras}).

 Since any 1D approximation to the problem involves some degree of averaging over a cross section of the column, an important aspect to analyse from the 3D computational experiments is the radial distribution of contaminant.
 By looking at Figure~\ref{fig:concentration_2D}, we observe that the primary variation in contaminant distribution occurs along the axial direction, while the radial direction exhibits a uniform contaminant distribution.
 To further analyse the radial distribution of contaminant, in Figure~\ref{fig:profiles_crossection} we show the evolution of the concentration on a line perpendicular to the $x$ axis that crosses the column between particles number 5 and 6 (i.e., at the center of the column).
 Panel A clearly shows that the evolution of the concentration is an almost flat profile that increases in time.
 We note that the configuration for $N=10$ is radially symmetric, so the evolution on this line is representative of the behaviour on the cross section.
 A zoom in of the profile at $t=1400$ s is shown on panel B, indicating a tiny difference of approximately 2.29-2.26 = 0.03 mol/m$^3$ in the concentration between the center and the wall of the column.
 The minimal variation in concentration across the column's cross sections observed in the 3D experiments validates the use of averaged 1D models under the assumptions of the current study specifically, laminar incompressible Stokes flow and the dilute species approximation.